Unlike with eczema, which very often improves with exposure to sunshine, rosacea can get worse in the summer, and is also aggravated by sun damage.

 KEEP YOUR SKIN HYDRATED

 Moisturising is important all year round.
-Balmonds have three different emollients that are suitable for rosacea, which you can use in combination to keep your face well-nourished and well-hydrated
+Balmonds have four different emollients that are particularly suitable for rosacea, which you can use in combination to keep your face well-nourished and well-hydrated

-- Intensive Facial Oil with rosehip and calendula for night-time use
+- Intensive Facial Oil with rosehip & calendula, great for night-time use

-- Daily Moisturising Cream with shea butter for frequent application during the day
+- Daily Moisturising Cream with hemp & shea butter for frequent application during the day

-- Skin Salvation ointment with hemp for intensive conditioning
+- Skin Salvation beeswax ointment with hemp for intensive conditioning